-The 2005 Cadillac STS is both new and familiar.
+The 2006 Cadillac STS is both new and familiar.
 It is strikingly dissimilar to its immediate predecessor, the 2003 Seville STS.
-The new model's design is the latest example of Cadillac's new Art & Science design motif.
+The design of the STS, introduced as an all-new model for 2005, is the latest example of Cadillac's Art & Science design motif.
 Only the grille pretends to keep faith with any of the old Seville's softer, rounder shapes and lines.

-Yet the STS is recognizable in its striking similarity to the new CTS.
+Yet the STS is recognizable in its striking similarity to the CTS.
 The STS and CTS are indistinguishable to the casual observer even when parked side by side.
-Both cars present only minimally different iterations of the sharp angles and almost painfully flat planes we first saw in the Evoq coupe concept.
+Both cars present only minimally different iterations of the sharp angles and flat planes first seen in the Evoq concept.
 We now encounter examples of the Art & Science design theme almost daily in the SRX sport utility and XLR sports car.
-The now familiar theme can be seen to a lesser degree in the forward quarters of the big Escalade sport utility.
+The now familiar theme can be seen to a lesser degree in the forward quarters of the new Escalade.

 The similarity between CTS and STS runs deeper than the sheet metal.
-They both ride on the same platform, for instance.
+They both ride on the same platform.
 The wheelbase of the STS is only three inches longer than that of the CTS, and its body is six inches longer.
-The 2003 Seville STS, in contrast, rode on a wheelbase four inches shorter than the 2005 model's, but its body was five inches longer.
-That means the new STS has much shorter overhangs, less metal hanging out over the front and rear wheels, and that makes for better handling, improved stability and better looks.
+The STS features much shorter overhangs (less metal hanging out over the front and rear wheels) than the old Seville.
+Besides better looks, this design makes for better handling and improved stability.

 From the side, the body's crisp lines draw an almost box-like silhouette that somehow still looks aerodynamic.
-Perhaps it's the gently curved A-pillar and C-pillar that tend a bit more toward 'Art' than toward 'Science.'
+Perhaps it's the gently curved A-pillar and C-pillar that tend a bit more toward art than science.
 Sharply contoured lower rocker panels tracking rearward from the front fascia's bottom edge pull the body down, adding a stylistic ground-effects look.

-The interior of the new STS is much more welcoming than the exterior, with soft leather surfaces complemented by warm wood accents.
+The Cadillac STS cabin is warmer in appearance than the exterior, with soft leather surfaces complemented by warm wood accents.
 Those wood accents are not standard, but we much prefer them over the standard brushed aluminum trim, which looks and feels cold and reflects sunlight to the point of annoyance.
 Get the wood.

 Seats are refreshingly supportive, for a Cadillac, without being overly firm.
 Arm rests and head restraints are a degree or two softer than the cushions and side bolsters, boosting the comfort factor a couple notches.
 All essential controls are within easy reach, although there could be more clearance between the lower door panels and seat bottom to access the front seat adjusters.
 For this reason, we were especially grateful for the seat memory feature, which often saved us from having to reach down there.
 The interior is roomy, fitting in between the marginally smaller CTS and externally larger 2003 Seville.